Epicodus-Curriculum/c-sharp-full-stack/0j_documenting_an_api.md

 ### Endpoints

-To document out projects endpoints, a code block or markdown table will work well to list the endpoints and the [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) for the endpoint.
+To document out project's endpoints, a code block or markdown table will work well to list the endpoints and the [HTTP request method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) for the endpoint.
 Here's what this should look like for our AnimalsController:

 ```
 GET http://localhost:5000/api/animals/